jewel/clearskies/protocol/core.md

 incremented past its maximum value of 2^32-1.

-SREV is local to each peer and it's incremented each time a change is made to the share, for example after a change or group of changes detected in a filesystem scan.
+SREV is local to each peer and it's incremented each time a change is made to the share, for example after each change to a file, file added or deleted detected during a filesystem scan.

 An individual file record will look